skooter500/gameengines2015/README.md

 # Week 6
 ## Lab

-Modify the program we made in the lab/class last week to use forces/Physics instead of movement with uniform velocity.
-Its in scene3 in thge vectors1 project.
-To fake rotations, you can just make the velocity vector the forward vector.
-You can just try to get it working yourself first, but if you can't get it to work, then look up how to implement the [seek steering behaviour](http://natureofcode.com/book/chapter-6-autonomous-agents/).
+Modify the program we made in the lab/class last week to use forces/physics to move instead of movement with uniform velocity.
+The code we made last week is scene3 in the vectors1 project.
+To fake rotations, you can just make the velocity vector the forward vector at the end of the Update method.
+You can just try to get it working yourself first, and if you can't get it to work, then look up how to implement the [seek steering behaviour](http://natureofcode.com/book/chapter-6-autonomous-agents/).

 Once you have it working, make a game component called PathFollower that you can attach to any game object.
 Then make some procedural paths, instantiate some game objects from a prefab and have them follow the path.

 You could try using sin and cos to make:

-- A zigzag pattern
 - A circle
 - A figure of 8
+- A zigzag pattern

 This is one I made yesterday for some inspiration: